seetadev/Web3-Play-Physics/README.md

 About: Physical world game simulator, playground -- you can add geometrical shapes, or draw your own shapes, do educational experiments, learn using the WRLDS iot connected balls, mobile SDKs, BNB, Covalent endpoints and Multi-chain messaging protocol, and see them come to life with forces (think gravity, Newton!), friction (scrrrrape), and inertia (ahh, slow down!).

 Tools and Tech

+Alexo blockchain: Aleo SDk and Aleo.js

+We are using Aleo SDKs (Software Development Kit (SDK) for Zero-Knowledge Transactions) and Aleo high-level utilities in javascript to handle Accounts and Node connections in the browser (Aleo.js).

 Moralis